 The e-submission policy states that the post date should be 15 working days after the due date and set to 4pm

 Click on the Optional Settings link to open the Optional setting section.

 Enter the instructions to your students for the assignment.

 Chose if you want students to be able to submit after the due date.

-Students worked submitted after the due date will be highlighted as being late.
+Students worked submitted after the due date will be highlighted as being late with a red date.

 Choose whether you want to generate an originality Report.